BRkavin/BikeService/README.md

 Visit the website: <a href="https://bikeservice-omega.vercel.app/" style="font-size:40rem;">Bike Service Website</a>

+When you visite this website follow this two steps:

-First, **Login as an owner** and add the necessary service details provided at the bottom.
+   - First, **Login as an owner** and add the necessary service details provided at the bottom.
 For more details, please refer to the **owner flow**.
 After that, **Login as a customer** to view all services in that city's service station.

+   - When you log in as a customer and  click the **Book Now** button.
+It will show the OTP box to enter the OTP sent to your mobile number.
+For that, you need to add your mobile number in the Twilio website for OTP generation.
+So follow **step 9 in Setting Up Twilio for OTP**.

 # Installation:
   To run the project, install  [Node js](https://nodejs.org/en/download/package-manager/current) and [MongoDB Compass](https://www.mongodb.com/try/download/compass).